-HCZ contracted with Mathematica Policy Research to design a comprehensive evaluation of Healthy Harlem, funded by The JPB Foundation.
-The implementation study examined program roll-out to help HCZ understand how activities and services were received by students, parents, and staff.
-The impact study assessed both short- and long-term impacts of Healthy Harlem across several sets of outcomes, including student body mass index (BMI) and fitness.
+HCZ contracted with Mathematica Policy Research to design a comprehensive evaluation of Healthy Harlem, funded by The JPB Foundation. study examined program roll-out to help HCZ understand how activities and services were received by students, parents, and staff.
+The impact study long-term impacts of Healthy Harlem across several sets of outcomes, including BMI and fitness.
 The interim report, The Impact of Healthy Harlem on the Prevalence of Child Overweight and Obesity and Contributing Report, includes a detailed study description and a complete set of findings.